juniorohanyere/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 11-directories script counts the number of directories and sub-directories in the current directory.
 The current and parent directories are not taken into account, and hidden directories counted
 The 12-newest_files script displays the 10 newest files in the current directory, sorted from the newest to the oldest The 13-unique script takes a list of input and prints only words that appear exactly once, sorted in ascending alphabetical order
+The 14-findthatword script displays lines containing the pattern "root" from the file /etc/passwd